"I only went out for a walk, and finally concluded to stay out till sundown," said John Muir, "for going out, I found, was really going in."

-I took it all in.
-I was only one swimmer, one person, standing in the middle of this vast, rushing body of water, surrounded by mountains and sun.
-I was the only person experiencing what I was experiencing right where I was—well, except for Steven and the family picnicking on the shore, who I was certain believed I was a Northern lunatic at this point.
+I looked around.
+I was only one swimmer, one person, standing in the middle of this vast body of water, surrounded by mountains and sun.
+I was the only person experiencing what I was experiencing right where I was—well, except for Steven and the family picnicking on the shore, who I was certain believed I was a lunatic at this point.
 But they weren't there in the water with me.
 My viewpoint was mine alone.

 It made all the risk to reach that point worth it.